Elliot Quartz

 Person Dossiers

-Each tracked figure gets a dossier built from reviewed sources: what they said recently, a corpus map of topic coverage, repeated phrases, and tabs for claims, contradictions, and sources.
-The first wedge is AI and technology leaders — Sam Altman, Dario Amodei, Yann LeCun — with a wider activation backlog staged behind review.
+Each tracked figure gets a dossier built from reviewed sources: recent statements, a map of topic coverage, repeated phrases, and tabs for claims, contradictions, and sources.
+The first version focuses on AI and technology leaders including Sam Altman, Dario Amodei, and Yann LeCun; a wider group remains staged behind review.

 Sam Altman dossier with recent quotes, corpus map of topic coverage, and repeated phrases across 30 reviewed sources.